Do you need legal advice on your personal risk?

 • 5

-21 days after the company and the director both fail to make the payment, the mortgage lender can petition for the director's bankruptcy.
+Failure to meet an immediate demand can escalate rapidly: within approximately 21 days of both the company and the director failing to make payment, the mortgage lender may be legally entitled to petition for the director's bankruptcy.

 Please fill in the form below for one director only.